papasnippy/react-bolivianite-grid/src-docs/src/articles/examples/autosizing.md

-# Columns and rows autosizing
+# Autosizing

 Column autosize example.
-Try to type something long, resize header and then double click on resizer to reset it width.
+Try to type something long, resize header and then double click on resizer to reset it's width.

 ```app.example
 {